Manny Ramirez (American football): Post Texas Tech career

-Ramírez entered the 2007 NFL Draft following the completion of the 2006 season.
+Ramírez entered the 2007 NFL draft following the completion of the 2006 season.
 He was listed as the number four overall offensive guard prospect by ESPN Insider.
 Ramírez accepted an invitation to the 2007 Under Armour Senior Bowl, a post-season exhibition game, played in Mobile, Alabama.
 Ramírez also accepted an invitation to the 2007 NFL Combine, held February 21–27, 2007 at the RCA Dome in Indianapolis.

 Professional career

-Detroit Lions
+Detroit Lions (first stint)

-Ramírez was selected by the Detroit Lions with the 18th pick in the 4th round of the 2007 NFL Draft.
+Ramírez was selected by the Detroit Lions with the 117th overall pick in the fourth round of the 2007 NFL draft.
 Detroit traded two of their three fifth-round selections (139th and 154th overall) to the St. Louis Rams for their fourth-round selection (117th overall) in order to select Ramírez.
 In October 2010, Ramírez was named the Detroit Lions starting right guard.

 Denver Broncos

 On January 4, 2011, Ramírez was signed by the Denver Broncos.
+On March 19, 2012, the Broncos signed Ramirez.

 In 2013, Ramírez won the starting center job after Dan Koppen tore his ACL during training camp.
 On September 12, 2013, he signed a two-year contract extension with the Broncos.
-In Super Bowl XLVIII, Ramirez could not hear the play call of Peyton Manning, which resulted in Ramirez snapping the ball early, over the head of Manning, into the end zone for a safety and giving the Seattle Seahawks a 2-0 lead 12 seconds into the game.
-The Broncos would not recover and would go on to lose the game, 43-8.
+In Super Bowl XLVIII, Ramirez could not hear the play call of Peyton Manning, which resulted in Ramirez snapping the ball early, over the head of Manning, into the end zone for a safety and giving the Seattle Seahawks a 2–0 lead just twelve seconds into the game.
+The Broncos would not recover and would go on to lose the game, 43–8.

 Detroit Lions (second stint)

-On April 30, 2015, Broncos traded Ramirez, as well as, their first and fifth-round 2015 NFL draft selections (28th and 143rd overall, respectively) and their fifth-round selection in the 2016 NFL draft for the Detroit Lions' first round pick in the 2015 NFL draft (23rd overall) in order for Broncos to select linebacker Shane Ray.
+On April 30, 2015, Broncos traded Ramirez, as well as, their first and fifth-round 2015 NFL draft selections (28th and 143rd overall, respectively) and their fifth-round selection in the 2016 NFL draft for the Lions' first round pick in the 2015 NFL draft (23rd overall) in order for Broncos to select linebacker Shane Ray.
 The Lions in turn selected offensive lineman Laken Tomlinson with the 28th pick.